davizuku/oregex/README.md

 Imagine a regular expression like this one: `/^a(b{1,2}cd)+e*$/`.
 Every time the regex matches an element of the input it only considers its value.
 As an extension, it could also ignore upper case.
 However, more structured elements can be hardly expressed inside a traditional Regular Expression.

 Now let's switch from plain text to structured elements.
 For instance, consider shapes, with background and line colors.
-In this example we have triangles, squares and circles for shapes; red, blue and green for colors.
+In this example, there are triangles, squares and circles for shapes; red, blue and green for colors.

 In this image you can see three examples of these objects: